google/trillian-website/content/summit2026/talks/witness-cosigning.md

 software supply-chain security.
 Deployed TLs rely on witness cosigning to cryptographically prevent a malicious log operator from serving incompatible views of the log to different clients, a so-called split-view attack.
-This is achieved by appointing a small set of $n$ trustworthy entities called witnesses, who independently verify that each new log state is consistent with the previous one and cosign it.
-Clients accept a log state only if it carries at least $t$ out of $n$ valid cosignatures.
+This is achieved by appointing a small set of `n` trustworthy entities called witnesses, who independently verify that each new log state is consistent with the previous one and cosign it.
+Clients accept a log state only if it carries at least `t` out of `n` valid cosignatures.
 Witness cosigning is sound in an idealized setting where witnesses are honest and always online.
 Real deployments, however, must withstand witnesses becoming malicious, going temporarily unresponsive, or both at once.